microsoft/language-server-protocol/_specifications/lsp/3.17/notebookDocument/notebook.md

  */
 export interface NotebookCellArrayChange {
 	/**
-	 * The start oftest of the cell that changed.
+	 * The start offset of the cell that changed.
 	 */
 	start: uinteger;